niktwenty3/related-by-taxonomy/README.md

 {{ /relbytaxonomy }}
 ```

+**Parameters**

-The taxonomies parameters accepts the taxonomies that will be searched for common terms with the current entry.
+`taxonomies`: accepts the taxonomies that will be searched for common terms with the current entry.

-The modifiers parameter accepts the modifier that will be multiplied to produce the relationship score.
+`modifiers`: parameter accepts the modifier that will be multiplied to produce the relationship score per taxonomy.

+`limit`: how many results to return.

 ## How it works